Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 Assess your exposure across client types, transaction values, payment methods, and geographic risk — and document it in your Program.

-Implement an AML/CTF Program (Part A and Part B)
+Implement an AML/CTF Program (risk framework and CDD procedures)

 Your Program must cover CDD procedures, transaction monitoring, TTR obligations, SMR procedures, and your record-keeping policy.